Office of the Vice President for Student Affairs

 The Texas Workforce Solutions – VRS is a state agency that assists individuals with disabilities by providing a variety of services to them as they enter employment or return to work.
 For students with disabilities, TWS-VRS may assist students in their quest to earn a degree and enhance their employability.

-TWS-VRS assists people with a range of disabilities, including physical and orthopedic impairments, mental health disabilities, epilepsy, learning disabilities, diabetes, deaf and hearing impairments, speech/language impairments, attention deficit problems and most other disabilities.
+TWS-VRS can assist people with a range of disabilities, including physical and orthopedic impairments, mental health disabilities, Neurodevelopmental disabilities such as Autism ADD/ADHD and other Learning disabilities, diabetes, deaf and hearing impairments, speech/language impairments, and many other disabilities not listed here.

-- medical and psychiatric treatment, including physical and speech therapy, based on financial need
+- Medical including physical and speech therapy, based on financial need

 These services are based on meeting eligibility criteria and economic need, as determined on an individual basis by a TWS-VRS counselor.
-There is no charge for TWS-VRS services.
-The office considers income and possibly parents’ incomes in determining how much it may pay for a particular service on a student’s behalf.
+There is no charge to apply for TWS-VRS services.
+Pending a review of financial information, students may be subject to participate in the costs of certain approved services.

 The existence of a disability does not automatically mean an individual is eligible for TWS-VRS services; the disability must be a barrier to obtaining or maintaining employment, or in the case of students, progressing toward completion of their degrees, to be followed by employment in their chosen fields.